Buy my first home

 One of the biggest costs for first-home buyers is often lenders’ mortgage insurance (LMI).
-LMI is insurance paid for by the buyer, which protects the lender against the risk of the buyer not paying back their loan.
+LMI is insurance paid for by the homebuyer, which protects the lender against the risk of the buyer not paying back their loan.
 It’s usually required if you borrow more than 80% of the value of the property, so the bigger the deposit you can save, the less you’ll need to pay on LMI.

 Establish a realistic budget

-Owning your own home is a wonderful feeling, but that glow can wear off quickly if your mortgage repayments force you to sacrifice the good things in life.
+Owning your first home is a wonderful feeling, but that glow can wear off quickly if your mortgage repayments force you to sacrifice the good things in life.
 So take the time to work out exactly how much you can afford to repay – now and in the future.

 Choose the right loan for you

 It’s very important to choose the right home loan for your circumstances.
-This could save you thousands of dollars over the life of your loan and give you flexibility for the future.
+This could save you thousands of dollars over the life of your home loan and give you flexibility for the future.
 Credit Union SA can help you with this.
 One of our Mobile Managers can visit you at your convenience - just make an appointment when it suits you.